Pop quiz: After washing your hands, how many pieces of paper towel do you yank from the roll at home or the dispenser in a public restroom?

 To help out the environment and your budget even more, don’t use any paper towels to dry your hands at home.
 Grab a dish towel, hand towel or other manner of machine-washable cloth instead.

 “Sure, paper towels are convenient.
-But they’re expensive, too.
-Why use and toss wads of paper when I can use a piece of cloth, launder it, and use it again? … Call that eco-friendly if you like.
-I prefer to think of it as common sense.”
+But they’re expensive too.
+Why use and toss wads of paper when I can use a piece of cloth, launder it and use it again?”

 What’s your take on this trick?
 Share your thoughts below or on the Money Talks News Facebook page.